 The rules do not increase operational costs for any of the involved entities.
+Reduction in mailing costs through use of electronic filing should reduce postal and paper processing costs for routine statutory and regulator filings.

 14. Discuss any program, service, duty, or responsibility imposed upon any city, county, town, village, or school district by the rules.